Boeing's Starliner capsule docks with space station in uncrewed flight test

 If all goes well with the current mission, Starliner could fly its first team of astronauts to the space station as early as the fall.

-For now, the only passenger was a research dummy, whimsically named Rosie the Rocketeer and dressed in a blue flight suit, strapped into the commander's seat collecting data on crew cabin conditions during the journey, plus 800 pounds (227 kg) of cargo to deliver to the space station.
+For now, the only passenger was a research dummy, whimsically named Rosie the Rocketeer and dressed in a blue flight suit, strapped into the commander's seat and collecting data on crew cabin conditions during the journey, plus 800 pounds (363 kg) of cargo to deliver to the space station.

 The orbital platform is currently occupied by a crew of three NASA astronauts, a European Space Agency astronaut from Italy and three Russian cosmonauts.